mogenius/docs/mogenius/docs/general/help-feedback.md

 <details>
     <summary>Is mogenius secure?</summary>
     <div>
         <div>We rely on best practices for managing cloud-native applications.
 Under the hood, your cloudspace is a fully isolated namespace on Kubernetes that cannot be accessed from the outside.
-In addition, every cloudspace and service is delivered through Cloudflare and is protected by Cloudflare Enterprise-level features.
-Read more about <a href="#">security</a>.</div>
+In addition, every cloudspace and service is delivered through Cloudflare and is protected by Cloudflare Enterprise-level features.</div>
     </div>
 </details>